 The Magistrates’ Court sits at the bottom of the court hierarchy in our criminal justice system.
 The County and Supreme Courts hear more serious charges (including allegations of rape, assaults resulting in serious injury, large scale fraud, commercial drug trafficking, murder, manslaughter).
 Victoria also has a specialist Childrens Court.
 The Childrens Court has a family and criminal division.

 Types of Criminal Offences Heard in the Magistrates' Court

 The criminal jurisdiction of the Magistrates’ Court of Victoria hears both summary and indictable offences.
 If an accused intends to plead guilty to an indictable offence in the Magistrates’ Court, they must consent to the Magistrate dealing with the offence.
 Not all indictable charges can be heard in the Magistrates’ Court.
 Schedule 2 of the Criminal Procedure Act 2009 (Vic) sets out the indictable offences that are capable of being heard in the Magistrates’ Court.
 Where the Magistrate Court does not have jurisdiction to hear an offence it will be determined in either the County or Supreme Court depending upon the seriousness of the offending (for example murder, manslaughter and large commercial drug trafficking are offences heard and determined in the Supreme Court of Victoria).

 The Stages of Criminal Proceedings in the Magistrates’ Court

-At a mention, several things may happen:
+The mention represents the very first listing of a case in the Magistrates’ Court At a mention, several things may happen:

 an accused may require an adjournment without conducting a case conference.